mmendino/mmendino.github.io/_posts/2025-11-16-Analog-Arrays.md

 ![only the red, green and yellow lights are on](https://github.com/mmendino/mmendino.github.io/blob/master/assets/img/arrays2.jpg?raw=true)

 Tip to myself: After the code works, go back to see what could be more efficient!
 I write out comments for what states I have to catch, and it helps me organize my code and write it out.
 But, I ended up using if, else if, instead of just if and else because I was writing what needed to happen.
 I simplified that, and then I realized that I had created an extra variable that I didn't need for the random pin choice, and was able edit my code further.

+Oh another thing!!
+Create a variable for the time delay - since we are only repeating it once, you just need to do delay(time).